lucasdicioccio/microdns/README.md

 - dynamic registration
   - support more record types
   - actual nonces
+  - hmac-protect the txt-payloads as well
+  - only expose known records in debug mode
 - server/handler
   - switch DNS lib to `dnsext`
   - listen on TCP socket